Helen Warren DeGolyer Competition in American Bookbinding: New Dates and Conference Update

 Announcing the 2021 Helen Warren DeGolyer Bookbinding Competition at Bridwell Library, Perkins School of Theology, Southern Methodist University.

 American bookbinders are invited to propose a design binding for Five Poems by Toni Morrison, and to submit a completed binding of any work as an example of techniques they propose to use.
-Competition winners will be announced at the opening of the Helen Warren DeGolyer Exhibition for American Bookbinding at the conference in May/June of 2022 (final dates to be announced).
+Competition winners will be announced at the opening of the Helen Warren DeGolyer Exhibition for American Bookbinding at the conference on May 19 and 20, 2022.
 Proposals will be accepted until December 1, 2021.
-To receive a pamphlet about the competition, please email Jesse Hunt.
+Please email Jesse Hunt for details about the competition book.

 Five Poems represents Toni Morrison's only published verse, and each poem is accompanied by a silhouette by artist Kara Walker.
 The partnership of Morrison and Walker represents a unique collaboration between two extraordinary African American artists.
 The two artists never actually met, rather Walker responded to Morrison's words and ideas and interestingly Morrison did not revise or respond to the accompanying illustrations.

 Nobel Prize winner in Literature Toni Morrison (1931–2019), authored eleven novels including Beloved, Pulitzer Prize winner in 1988, and Song of Solomon, National Book Critics Circle Award winner in 1977.
 She was known for her prose and her exploration of the black experience, in particular black women.
 In addition to her novels, Morrison also published children's literature, essays, song lyrics, a play, and a libretto for the American opera, Margaret Garner.
 She was a longtime faculty member at Princeton before retiring in 2006, and lectured around the world.
 Toni Morrison was a champion for the arts, and spoke often about the power of the written word and the importance of fighting censorship.